davidson-consulting/vjoule/book/v1.0/src/user_guide/divider_core.md

 their consumption.
 It can monitor three different kind of sensor plugins `cpu`, `gpu` and `ram`.

+A result directory is created for every watched cgroup.
+Each of them will contain three files `cpu`, `ram` and `gpu` containing the consumption of the cgroup in joule since its creation (i.e. since the moment vjoule started monitoring them).

+## Basic tutorial

+<script id="asciicast-7EE8sEsoPTS5fgq7wG8vtkmdC" src="https://asciinema.org/a/7EE8sEsoPTS5fgq7wG8vtkmdC.js" async></script>

 ## Usage

 A default configuration and explanation of the `divider` plugin can be